Kun Khmer: Techniques

 Kun Khmer consists of four types of strikes: punches, kicks, elbows, and knee strikes.
 The clinch is used to wear down the opponent.
 In the clinch, opponents battle for the dominant position for short range strikes by way of elbows and knees.
-Kun Khmer is most well-known for its kicking and elbows technique.
+Kun Khmer is most well known for its kicking and elbows technique.
 The roundhouse kick generates power from hip rotation rather than snapping the leg.
-The front kick is called sniet theak trang(straight push kick technique) or chrot eysei(hermit's crutch).
+The front kick is called sniet theak trang (straight push kick technique) or chrot eysei (hermit's crutch).
 The push kick is considered easy and simple to use in fights.
 The push kick can be used on areas that are not carefully guarded by the opponent.
 The push kick can be delivered by the ball of the foot or the heel of the foot.
 The push kick can be used to attack below the waist, the chest and the middle of the face.
-Cambodian fighters tend to utilize more elbow strikes than that of other martial arts in the region.
-A number of elbow techniques must be executed coming down from above into the centerline of the opponent or by coming up from below into the opponent's centerline.
-In Kun Khmer, more victories come by way of an elbow technique than any other strikes.
-Many techniques have exotic names such as krapeu-ha(crocodile opening its mouth) and kla-krab(tiger lying down).